 7. Cerebral palsy:

-When the baby arches the back in this condition, he does it involuntarily and has no control on it.
+When the baby arches the back in this condition, they do it involuntarily and have no control on it.
 If the baby stretches a lot and arches back too often without any control, then it is quite likely to be an early symptom of cerebral palsy.
 Cerebral palsy is caused by damage to the brain generally by hypoxia during birth.
 Abnormal muscle tones such as Hypotonia (low muscle tone) and Hypertonia (increased muscle tone) are also significant symptoms of Cerebral Palsy.
 It leads to seizures and delayed mental and motor development, thus making motor milestones unachievable.

 Cerebral palsy refers to a range of muscular movement disorders caused by damage to the part of the brain that controls motor movements.
 Look out for these back arching movements that could indicate cerebral palsy: